 Children have small veins which can be fragile and more at risk of extravasation.
 Medicine can come into contact with the surrounding tissue by leakage or direct exposure.
+The device that gives the medicine may be the incorrect size or may be placed on an area that moves a lot so it becomes loose or dislodged.
 The cannula (the flexible tube) may puncture the vein and the medicine then goes into the surrounding tissue, or the same vein may be used multiple times, which weakens it.